moderakh/azure-cosmosdb-benchmark/simple/v410/README.md

 # Build:

+The following will build a fat jar:

 ```bash
 git clone git@github.com:moderakh/azure-cosmosdb-benchmark.git
 cd ~/azure-cosmosdb-benchmark/simple/v410
 mvn clean package
 ```

-The above command will create a fat jar
 Create a file with the following content as `~/cosmos-v4.properties`

 ```